Janek1010/githubService/README.md

 # Testing

 Basic queries are provided in the requests.http file.
 You can also use Swagger to test the API (click the link above).
-You have also basic tests in the project.
+Additionally, there are basic tests included in the project.
+Further tests are implemented in the program, you can verify the code quality by typing
+``
+mvn clean package
+``

 # Third-party APis